Antonio-Lucian-Popa/social-app/Readme.md

 * ✅ User can logout
 * ✅ User can create a post
 * ✅ User can get all posts
+* ✅ User can like a post
+* ✅ User can unlike a post

 ## Technologies